 Registered Student Organizations

-There are approximately sixty (70) student clubs and organizations on campus.
-For further information, contact the Office of Student Programs at ext.
+There are approximately sixty (60) student clubs and organizations on campus.
+For further information, contact the Office of Fraternity and Sorority Life and Involvement at ext.
 4118.
 Students who elect to join a student organization are considered to share mutual interests and purposes.
 It is expected, therefore, that such organizations assume a standard of collective responsibility consistent with the educational mission of the College.
 All recognized student organizations have a responsibility to ensure that individual members and group members reflect favorably upon their organization.